HenrikSamuelsson/C_Plus_Plus_Primer/Chapter_03/Exercise_03_19/Exercise_03_19.md

 ####Question
 List three ways to define a vector and give it ten elements, each with the value 42.
-Indicate wheter ther is a preferred way to do so and why.
+Indicate wheter there is a preferred way to do so and why.
 ####Answer
 ```cpp
 vector<int> v1{42, 42, 42, 42, 42, 42, 42, 42, 42, 42};